-The Tubes started out in Phoenix and Scottsdale, Arizona, originally as two separate bands: The Beans and The Red, White, and Blues.
-They both relocated to San Francisco in 1969 and merged together.
+The Tubes started out in Phoenix and Scottsdale, Arizona, originally as two separate bands: The Beans, and The Red, White, And Blues.
+They both relocated to San Francisco in 1969 and merged.
 Original lineup: Fee Waybill on vocals, Bill "Sputnik" Spooner on guitar and vocals, Roger Steen on guitar, Prairie Prince on drums, Michael Cotten on synthesizer, Vince Welnick on piano, and Rick Anderson on bass.
 At times they also had James "Mingo" Lewis on percussion, better known as one of Santana's 13 percussionists.

 In "White Punks on Dope," the line "hang myself when I get enough rope" later inspired the album title Give 'Em Enough Rope by The Clash.

 The Tubes hired an arranger to come in and write the arrangements, since Kooper was intent on adding strings, horns, and choirs to it.
 Their choice was Dominic Frontiere, who also scored the TV series The Outer Limits and Sergio Leone's film Hang 'Em High.